8-Day Action-Packed Icelandic Adventure | The Ring Road and Reykjavik

 Today is the last day of your Icelandic vacation.
 You will need to take your pre-organized shuttle bus back to the airport in time for your flight, which you can enjoy reminiscing over the incredible sites you have seen.

-Considering the action-packed nature of this trip, you will no doubt be proud of the fact that you truly made the most of every moment and will have plenty to discuss with your fellow travelers.
+Considering the action-packed nature of this trip, you will no doubt be proud that you truly made the most of every moment and will have plenty to discuss with your fellow travelers.

 Have a safe flight home, and come back soon!